octu0/bitcaskdb/README.md

 The full benchmark above shows linear performance as you increase key/value sizes.
 Memory pooling starts to become advantageous for larger values.

+## Contributors

+Thank you to all those that have contributed to this project, battle-tested it, used it in their own projects or pdocuts, fixed bugs, improved performance and even fix tiny tpyos in documentation!
+Thank you and keep contirbuting!

+You can find an [AUTHORS](/AUTHORS) file where we keep a list of contributors to the project.
+If you contriibute a PR please consider adding your name there.
+There is also Github's own [Contributors](https://github.com/prologic/bitcask/graphs/contributors) statistics.

 ## License

-bitcask is licensed under the [MIT License](https://github.com/prologic/bitcask/blob/master/LICENSE)
+bitcask is licensed under the term of the [MIT License](https://github.com/prologic/bitcask/blob/master/LICENSE)